BuickSalesman/learnings-journal/README.md

 -within my nested loops, and returned False if the coordinate was "0", or if r/c < 0 or r/c >= size of grid.
 I would return True at the end of the function, after the additional dfs' were run in each cell direction - N,S,E,W.

+### Today's second problem is clone graph - https://neetcode.io/problems/clone-graph

 # 02/06/25 -
 ## My bosses and coworkers enjoyed the tool I made them, so I'm very pleased!
 I also just added clear button for the input field, as clearing it manually is a tiny bit annoying to me in practice.
 With that said, on to the real entry:

-Today's problem is Word Search II - https://neetcode.io/problems/search-for-word-ii
+### Today's problem is Word Search II - https://neetcode.io/problems/search-for-word-ii

 This is the matrimony of the trie problems and the Word Search backtracking problem.
 I think it took me longer than it should have to solve this, just because I'm kind of tired and unfocused this Monday afternoon.